marcosvdotcom/Fall25_LibResearch/content/3-ai.md

 _What's your strategy for how you can use AI for what it's good at while minimizing the impacts of its weak points?_

+## Getting Good Results with AI

+Strategies for prompts

+## AI Agents to try

+Scholarly focused